Are gas prices going up again? Yes and here’s why - NewsBreak

 In recent weeks, we saw gas prices drop some 20 cents after hitting a high of $4.33 per gallon in the middle of March.
 It was the highest-ever recorded average price.
 However, it may not hold that record for long according to Tom Kloza, global head of energy analysis at the Oil Price Information Service.
 He told CNN , “The market is still scary.”

 “I would not be laying odds on DraftKings that $4.33 will be the highest price over the next few months.
-We may go higher,” Kloza said.$6 gas?
-Here’s how it could happen, analyst says
+We may go higher,” Kloza said.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 At the end of March, President Joe Biden announced a plan to release 1 million barrels of oil from the U.S. reserve in an effort to lower gas prices.
 Temporary relief came shortly thereafter.